When Taking Meals Isn't Your Thing

 - Order their favorite carry out or pizza delivery - This is different from giving a restaurant gift card because you find out what restaurants are nearby, order the meal, and have it delivered to your friend's house.
 I have a friend who lives in Georgia and she has surprised me more than once by texting me to let me know a pre-paid pizza would be arriving at our house for dinner.
 Both Papa John's and Dominos make this easy because you can set the time for delivery when you place the order online.
 This has always been a huge treat for our family.

 - Offer to go to the grocery store - Send a quick text when you're headed to the store to see if you can pick up some groceries for your friend.
 Sometimes the most challenging part of cooking for your family during a difficult time is having the food on hand.

-- Ship a meal from our store - A few years ago we began offering meals from our website as we repeatedly received requests from (mothers-in-law) who wanted to send a meal to out-of-state family when a grandchild was born.
-As a result, we asked our favorite cafe, A Bowl of Good, to start shipping their delicious, healthy frozen soup as a service to people who wanted to send a meal.
-The soup meals have became so popular that we continue to add other meal offerings to our store.
+- Send a meal from our store - A few years ago we began offering meals from our site as we repeatedly received requests from grandparents who wanted to send a meal to out-of-state family when a grandchild was born.
+As a result, we asked our favorite cafe, A Bowl of Good, to start shipping their delicious meal offerings.
 Our Meatloaf and Mac & Jack meal is a customer favorite.

 Read other recent blog posts:

 - Change Someone's Day For The Better